 Correctional facilities shall have a written policy, procedure, and practice governing the storage and use of hazardous, toxic, and caustic materials.
 These policies and procedures must be in accordance with all applicable laws and regulations.
 A right-to-know manual of Safety Data Sheets must be available for review.

-Observations: BCCC policy 229 and procedures are in compliance with the standard.
+Observations:BCCC policy 6.04 and procedures demonstrate compliance with the standard.

 Standard 065 Boiler Inspection

 Correctional facilities using a boiler shall comply with North Dakota boiler inspection requirements.